 The Sky Effect System is a special insole that possesses all of the characteristics of a normal Primigi insole as well as some unique features such as: flexible, lightweight, shock-absorbing, breathable, and anti-bacterial.

-is a straight-cut neckline that is cut from shoulder to shoulder.
+A straight-cut neckline that is cut from shoulder to shoulder.

-is a term used for a garment with no sleeves.
+A term used for a garment with no sleeves.